How Many Cats Are in the USA? What Greater Gift than the Love of a Cat?

 How Many Cats Are in the USA

-According to AVMA 2022 Pet Ownership Notebook, There Are Around 60.2 Million to 62 Million Pet Cats In The USA (AVMA)
+According to the AVMA 2024 Pet Ownership Notebook, There are 73.8 Million Pet Cats In The USA (AVMA)

-There were 58.3 million pet cats and 50-80 million feral cats living in US according to old estimates.
-As per the latest stats from AVMA, the USA has an estimated 60.2-62 million pet cats, emphasizing the widespread presence of feline companions across the nation.
+There were 58.3 million pet cats and 50-80 million feral cats living in the US, according to old estimates.
+As per the latest stats from the American Veterinary Medical Association, the USA has 73.8 million pet cats, emphasizing the widespread presence of feline companions across the nation.

 In 2021-2022, 5% of people in the US fostered a cat.
 This can certainly be improved upon and is important since fostering allows for one more space for a cat in a shelter.